 Conclusions

 The research work of this paper sought to understand and pilot ways to scale the offsite construction sector through collaboration given the need for improved levels of productivity and culture change most recently identified in the UK by the Farmer Review (2016).
+A literature review determined that upskilling was needed in order to increase the offsite construction industry capability and creating a community of practice (hub) was an effective means for reaching shared goals among industry-academic partners.

 It is apparent that the construction sector is fragmented regionally, nationally and internationally, therefore new approaches to collaboration need to be implemented.
 In this instance a combination of common problems with limited intellectual property concerns (upskilling), adapted strategic planning techniques (Hoshin Planning), government agency interventions (facilitation and funding), academic support (primarily knowledge management) and the opportunity for scale (UK and international market growth predications) combined to make this happen.
-The approaches used and lessons learned from this can be adapted and applied to other regional contexts through reciprocal regional frameworks or communities of practice.
-However, these progressive regional clusters need to be linked in order to frame a global network which via the effective knowledge exchange techniques identified (staff transfer, internships and learning journeys) can start to instigate cultural change and via more progressive career pathways attract top talent to the built environment.
+Although this case study was concerning the region of Scotland, the approaches used and lessons learned from this example can be adapted and applied to other regional contexts through reciprocal regional frameworks or communities of practice.

+The challenges associated with fostering and operating a regional industry-university hub discovered through this example include concerns of intellectual property sharing, working to make tacit knowledge embedded within people and organizations explicit in order to be easily transferred, and identifying or creating an effective IT platform for knowledge transfer to name a few.
+Follow on research by the authors is being conducted to overcome these obstacles.
+Further, progressive regional clusters, such as the one described in this paper, need to be linked in order to frame a global network which via the effective knowledge exchange techniques identified (staff transfer, internships and learning journeys) can start to instigate cultural change and via more progressive career pathways attract top talent to the built environment.
+Likewise, the authors recently launched the Built Environment Exchange, an international network of companies and universities that foster summer student research internship exchanges.

 Acknowledgements